freedomofpress/securedrop-docs/docs/admin/workstation_reference/bios_workstation.rst

     The ``dd`` command will wipe data on the targeted device.
 Make sure that you use the correct device name.

-  Once complete, remove the USB.
+  Once complete, remove the USB flash drive.

-- Plug the USB into the ThinkPad.
+- Plug the USB flash drive into the ThinkPad.

 - Boot the ThinkPad and follow the prompts to enter its startup and boot menus, likely via the <Enter> and <F12> keys, respectively.

 - Follow the on-screen instructions to update the BIOS, including any mandatory reboots.
-Note that the instructions may refer to an update CD instead of your update USB.
+Note that the instructions may refer to an update CD instead of your update USB flash drive.